smzerehpoush/CodeConventions/docs/README.md

 OPTIONS request should return data describing what other methods and operations the server supports at the given URL.

 OPTIONS requests are more loosely defined and used than the others, making them a good candidate to test for fatal API errors.
 If an API isn't expecting an OPTIONS request, it's good to put a test case in place that verifies failing behavior.
+#### notes : by convention we use only GET, POST, PUT, DELETE, PATCH

 ### HTTP Status Codes
   Http Status codes are issued by a server in response to a client's request made to the server.